overdrivemachines/devise_rails7/README.md

 ```
 - Add :confirmable, :trackable to User.rb and uncomment related fields in the migration file
 - Add "letter_opener" gem to Gemfile
+- In \_header.html.erb add sign in and sign out links

 * System dependencies